 TRACE is UT's institutional open-access repository.
-It is a publicly accessible archive of research and creative work done by the UT and UTIA research communities.
+It is a publicly accessible archive of research and creative work done by the UT research community.

-2. ARTICLE VERSION: What version of the article can you add to TRACE?
+2. CHOOSE ARTICLE VERSION: What version of the article can you add to TRACE?
 Most publishers allow you to deposit the post-print of your peer-reviewed article.
-This chart (a PDF, see preview below) lists the differences between the pre-print, post-print, and publisher's version of an article.
+If you're unsure of the terminology, this chart (a PDF, see preview below) lists the differences between the pre-print, post-print, and publisher's version of an article.

 Authors who deposit material in TRACE agree to the following: